intelowlproject/docs/docs/IntelOwl/usage.md

 - `DNStwist`: Scan a url/domain to find potentially malicious permutations via dns fuzzing. [dnstwist repo](https://github.com/elceef/dnstwist)
 - `Thug_URL_Info`: Perform hybrid dynamic/static analysis on a URL using [Thug low-interaction honeyclient](https://thug-honeyclient.readthedocs.io/)
 - `AILTypoSquatting`:[AILTypoSquatting](https://github.com/typosquatter/ail-typo-squatting) is a Python library to generate list of potential typo squatting domains with domain name permutation engine to feed AIL and other systems.
+- `Nuclei`: [Nuclei](https://docs.projectdiscovery.io/tools/nuclei/overview) is a fast and customisable vulnerability scanner powered by simple YAML-based templates.
+- `WAD`: [WAD](https://github.com/CERN-CERT/WAD) (Web Application Detector) lets you analyze given URL(s) and detect technologies used by web application behind that URL, from the OS and web server level, to the programming platform and frameworks, as well as server- and client-side applications, tools and libraries.

 ###### External services